 Why buy this fridge:

 - Samsung’s Twin Cooling Plus™ technology cools the fridge and freezer compartments separately with two independent cooling systems.
 This creates an optimal environment that keeps your food fresh longer with 70% humidity, as compared to 30% in a conventional model.
-It also prevents unpleasant odours from mixing between the fridge and the freezer.
+It also prevents unpleasant odours from mixing between the refrigerator and the freezer.

 - There is also a power freeze and power cool option for you to quickly chill your items in time for a party.

-- Lastly, this fridge comes with Samsung’s Digital Inverter Technology, which automatically adjusts the compressor speed in response to cooling demand.
+- Lastly, this refrigerator comes with Samsung’s Digital Inverter Technology, which automatically adjusts the compressor speed in response to cooling demand.
 This will help to minimise noise and reduce wear and tear, resulting in longer-lasting performance.
 The compressor is backed with a 10-year warranty.

 If you want a smaller capacity, check out, Samsung RT38K503ADX 384L Twin Cooling Plus™ Top Mount Freezer, 3 Ticks Energy Rating